UMM-CSci-3601-S17/lab1-on-html-and-css-lab1-omegasquad/README.md

 Clone your repository to your local working environment.

 ## "Running" your project
-To views your website, you should be able to simply open the ``index.html`` file in your browser of choice.
+To view your website, you should be able to simply open the ``index.html`` file in your browser of choice.
 (In most cases, 'double clicking' the file should do this)

 #### Version Control Reminder: